LordGhostX/HashDB/README.md

 This library is an implementation for a NOSQL Database using JSON for storing of data.

+Check the ChangeLog for info on what has changed.

 ## Installation
 Windows / Linux / MAC